-The Ogden Green Precinct is centrally located in Lakeview Waterfront community.
-Linear parks along Street 'I' and Street 'C' provide connections to the waterfront and surrounding uses.
-Mid-rise and taller buildings will be directed to the future enhanced transit route and along Street 'I'.
+The Ogden Green Precinct is centrally located in the Lakeview Waterfront Community.
+Linear parks along Street 'A', Street 'B' and Street 'F' provide connections to the waterfront and surrounding uses.
+Mid-rise and taller buildings will be directed to the future enhanced transit route and along the central north-south park.